big-tuwien/big-tuwien.github.io/content/people/christian-huemer/_index.md

 Christian Huemer has been involved in national and international project, both governmental and industry funded.
 His project proposal on “Business Semantics on top of Process Technology ([BSopt](http://www.bsopt.at/)) ranked number one an the one on “E-Business Registry Permitting Enterprise Liaisons (ERPEL)” ranked number two in the awards of the Austrian FIT-IT program on semantic systems.

 Christian Huemer is on the PC committee of several major e-business related conferences.
 He is member of the steering committee of the IEEE Conference on Business Informatics (CBI).
 Moreover, he serves as chair of the Section 5.5 e-Commerce of the German Computer Society (GI).

+### Office hours
+* on topics for the Dean of Academic Affairs: (only after prior arrangement with Christoph Neuherz - christoph.neuherz@tuwien.ac.at) Tuesday, 09:00 to 10:30 at the Dean's Office, Erzherzog-Johannplatz 1
+* on topics regarding his own lectures (only after prior arrangement by mail): Tuesday, 15:00 to 16:00 at the office Favoritenstrasse 9-11